jekyll/jekyll/site/_docs/deployment-methods.md

 Just about any traditional web hosting provider will let you upload files to their servers over FTP.
 To upload a Jekyll site to a web host using FTP, simply run the `jekyll build` command and copy the generated `_site` folder to the root folder of your hosting account.
 This is most likely to be the `httpdocs` or `public_html` folder on most hosting providers.

-### FTP using Glynn

-There is a project called [Glynn](https://github.com/dmathieu/glynn), which lets you easily generate your Jekyll powered website’s static files and send them to your host through FTP.

 ## Self-managed web server

 If you have direct access to the deployment web server, the process is essentially the same, except you might have other methods available to you (such as `scp`, or even direct filesystem access) for transferring the files.
 Just remember to make sure the contents of the generated `_site` folder get placed in the appropriate web root directory for your web server.